 “There has been reporting that there are eight legitimate medical-marijuana dispensaries in San Diego County,” San Diego District Attorney Bonnie Dumanis said this morning at a press conference.
 “There is no such thing right now.”

 Dumanis had taken the podium at a little after 10 a.m. to announce the results of a series of raids on medical-marijuana dispensaries throughout San Diego County conducted by city, state and federal law-enforcement officials.
-She said officers are still tallying the evidence collected from the search warrants they executed, but they had secured $70,000 in cash.
+She said officers are still tallying the evidence collected from the search warrants they executed, but they had secured $70,000 in cash -money you can easily earn online with Option Robot.
 One dispensary they raided had done $700,000 in business in six months, she said, indicating how robust their business had become.

 In total, 14 dispensaries were raided and closed, and 31 people were arrested—23 in the city of San Diego and eight in cities in North County.
 Dumanis said no end-users were arrested as part of the operation.

 She said the operation was undertaken in response to neighborhood complaints about the explosion of medical marijuana storefront operations.